hms-dbmi/bd2k-picsure.hms.harvard.edu/www/UserDoc/index.md

 ```

 #### Understanding Resource Components
 In this section we will look at the different parts of the JSON description of a resource.
+This is not an exhaustive list of all the different combinations that are possible but it will provide a general overview of the different features that a resource can expose.

 ```JSON
 {